mrcloudchase/AI-CONTENT-DEVELOPER/llm_outputs/preview/create/how-to-configure-cilium-aks.md

 ---
-title: Configure Cilium networking in Azure Kubernetes Service (AKS)
+title: Configure and manage Cilium networking in AKS with Azure CNI
-description: Learn how to enable and configure Cilium as the network plugin in AKS, including CiliumEndpointSlices integration with Azure CNI, with step-by-step instructions and best practices. ms.topic: how-to
+description: Step-by-step guide for platform engineers to configure, deploy, and manage Cilium as the networking solution in Azure Kubernetes Service (AKS) using Azure CNI, including advanced features, observability, and operational best practices. ms.topic: how-to
 ---

-# Configure Cilium networking in Azure Kubernetes Service (AKS)
+# Configure and manage Cilium networking in AKS with Azure CNI

 ## Introduction

-Cilium is an advanced Kubernetes networking plugin that leverages eBPF (extended Berkeley Packet Filter) for high-performance networking, dynamic endpoint management, and fine-grained network policy enforcement.
-Integrating Cilium with Azure CNI in Azure Kubernetes Service (AKS) enables:
+Cilium is an advanced, eBPF-based networking solution that enhances Azure Kubernetes Service (AKS) by providing high-performance networking, dynamic endpoint management, and advanced network policy enforcement.
+When integrated with Azure CNI, Cilium enables efficient service discovery, granular security, and improved observability for Kubernetes clusters.
+This guide walks platform engineers through configuring, deploying, and managing Cilium in AKS, leveraging features such as CiliumEndpointSlices, eBPF-based policies, and integration with Azure Monitor.

-- Dynamic grouping and management of pod endpoints using CiliumEndpointSlices for efficient service discovery and load balancing
-- Advanced network policy enforcement using Cilium’s native policy engine
-- Enhanced observability and diagnostics through integration with Azure Monitor and Cilium tools
-- Improved scalability and operational efficiency for large clusters

-Azure CNI powered by Cilium combines the robust control plane of Azure CNI with Cilium’s data plane, providing improved service routing, efficient network policy enforcement, and better cluster traffic observability.
-This guide walks you through enabling and configuring Cilium in AKS, including CiliumEndpointSlices integration, and provides best practices for management and troubleshooting.
+> [!NOTE]
+> CiliumEndpointSlices in AKS allow for dynamic grouping of pod endpoints, improving scalability and service discovery performance, especially in large-scale environments.

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, ensure you meet the following requirements:

 > [!div class="checklist"]
-> * Familiarity with Kubernetes networking concepts
+> * Familiarity with AKS and Kubernetes networking concepts
 > * Access to an Azure subscription with permissions to create and manage AKS clusters
-> * Azure CLI version 2.48.1 or later installed and configured ([Install Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli))
+> * Azure CLI version 2.48.1 or later installed ([Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli))
-> * Basic knowledge of AKS cluster creation
+> * If using ARM templates or REST API, AKS API version 2022-09-02-preview or later
+> * Supported Kubernetes and Cilium versions:
+>   * Kubernetes 1.27 (LTS) with Cilium 1.13.18+
+>   * Kubernetes 1.29+ with Cilium 1.14.19+
+>   * Kubernetes 1.32+ required for CiliumEndpointSlices support

-> [!NOTE]
+> [!WARNING]
-> CiliumEndpointSlices are supported in AKS clusters running Kubernetes version 1.32 and above.
-Ensure your cluster version meets this requirement.
+> Azure CNI powered by Cilium is available only for Linux nodes.
+Windows node support is not available.
+Network policies using ipBlock to allow node or pod IPs are not supported.

 ## Steps

-### 1. Understand Cilium and Azure CNI Integration

-Azure CNI powered by Cilium provides:

-- Functionality equivalent to existing Azure CNI and Azure CNI Overlay plugins
-- Improved service routing and efficient network policy enforcement
-- Support for larger clusters (more nodes, pods, and services)
-- Enhanced observability and integration with Azure Monitor

-CiliumEndpointSlices allow AKS to dynamically manage pod endpoints, automatically grouping them into slices for faster lookup, improved scalability, and efficient load balancing.
-Cilium’s policy engine enforces security rules across these endpoint slices.

-> [!WARNING]
-> Cilium is only available for Linux nodes in AKS.
-Network policies using `ipBlock` cannot select pod or node IPs.
-CiliumEndpointSlices do not support custom grouping configuration or priority namespaces.

-### 2. Create a New AKS Cluster with Cilium Networking
+### 1. Deploy an AKS Cluster with Azure CNI Powered by Cilium

-You can enable Cilium as the network dataplane when creating a new AKS cluster.
-Choose the networking mode that fits your requirements:
+You can deploy AKS with Cilium using either overlay or VNet IP assignment modes.

 #### [Overlay Network](#tab/overlay)

-Assign pod IPs from an overlay network:
+Use this option to assign pod IPs from an overlay network:

 ```azurecli
 az aks create \